idealneil/arch-install-guide/README.md

 cfdisk /dev/sda  (or cfdisk /dev/nvme0n1)
 ```

 Create boot and root partitions.
 We will create a swap file later in the installation.
-If you have mulitple hard dives, set up the larger drive as your home partition.
+If you have mulitple hard drives, set up the larger drive as your home partition.

 Example layout: